alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

     err: e => $"Fail({e.Code}: {e.Message})");
 ```

-At some point you need the error value.
-As with `Maybe`, prefer composing and unwrapping once at the boundary.
+Prefer composing and unwrapping once at the boundary.

-**A note on `IsSuccess` / `IsFailure`**
+**On `IsSuccess` / `IsFailure`**

-> "We expose `IsSuccess` and `IsFailure` for convenient integration with standard C# features like LINQ queries (`results.Where(r => r.IsFailure)`) and UI binding.
->
-> However, notice we do **not** expose the internal value directly.
-To act on the data, you must use `Match`.
-This prevents the common mistake of checking the flag but forgetting to handle the error case."

-In other words: sometimes you need to ask a **Boolean question** (“Did it work?”) to interop with the rest of C# (simple `if` checks, LINQ filtering, UI binding).
-But when you want to *do something with the value*, prefer `Match` so the error path stays explicit and handled.

-For example, filtering failures is pleasant with a query property:
+Flags are handy for quick checks or filtering, but prefer `Match` when you need the value so the error branch stays handled.

 **Why no `.Value` property?**

 This tutorial `Result` doesn’t expose a `public Value` property.
-That’s intentional: it nudges you toward `Match` instead of manual inspection.
+That nudges you toward `Match` instead of manual inspection.

 ```csharp
 // ⚠️ ANTI-PATTERN (hypothetical — not implemented in this tutorial)